DevsparZeroGitHubUser/hello-world/ReadmeCordovaCore.md

 ```

 ### <a name="KBARequest"></a> Implementation of KBA Request for Onboarding.
-Kindly note that ID Scan Feature & ID Verification Feature must be implemented first and executed before proceed for KBA Request.
-This feature will be used to provide questions for the users to answers.
+Kindly note that ID Scan Feature & ID Verification Feature must be implemented and executed first before proceeding to KBA Request.
+This feature will be used to provide questions for the user to answer.
 ```javascript
 cordova.plugins.XenchainSDK.RequestKBAForOnBoarding(String onBoardingID, String referenceNo, successCallback, errorCallback);
 ```